AndresRTejedor/Mold/docs/source/example_LM_mw.md

 1. Create the directory for sweeping different radii ($r_w=0.85,0.99,1.12Å$).
 2. For each radius one needs to run different independent velocity seeds.
 Create 10 directories for each radius directory.
 3. Copy the LAMMPS script file (`mw_lattmold.in`) in each subdirectory along with the configuration file (`39mold.lmp`) and the mW potential file (`mW.sw`).
 4. The variables of the LAMMPS script presented in previous section need to be changed slightly.
-For this step and this particular system, the typical run must be of the order of $100ns$ (with `dt=1fs`), controlled by the parameter `nts` which must be set to `nts=10000000`.
+For this step and this particular system, the typical run must be of the order of $100 ns$ (with `dt=1fs`), controlled by the parameter `nts` which must be set to `nts=10000000`.
 The well depth `nkT` must be set to 8.
 Importantly, for this step the `seed` variable must be changed for every independent run.
 5. Launch the simulation for each radius and independent velocity seed.
 We provide a bash file `/utils/LM/2.Induction_t/Run.sh` that creates the directory for each seed and run the simulations, reading the file `/utils/LM/2.Induction_t/list` that contains the number of independent velocity seeds.